Iran's Hajsafi speaks out for 'bereaved families'

 Last updated on .From the section World Cup

-Iran defender Ehsan Hajsafi spoke out against the situation in his home country before his nation's opening game against England at the World Cup.
+Iran captain Ehsan Hajsafi spoke out against the situation in his home country before his nation's opening game against England at the World Cup.

 Violent anti-government protests in Iran have been met with a fierce crackdown in recent months.